sankeezy1/myPPtree/README.md

 # myPPtree
-A parent pointer tree class for data structures project 2
+A parent pointer tree as a C++ class for data structures project 2

-create() makes a parent pointer tree where the nodes are corresponding to each element in the vector.
+create(vector) makes a parent pointer tree where each node is corresponding to each element in the vector.

 Find(element) is given a element to look for and returns the root.
 This can be optimized with path compression.